pietergreyling/aztec_web3_starter/README.md

 Refer to the following section of the SDK starter repository documentation.
 - [https://github.com/critesjosh/aztec-sdk-starter#run](https://github.com/critesjosh/aztec-sdk-starter#run)

-Remain inside the root directory of your local (cloned) `aztec-sdk-starter` repository and copy the provided example environment script.
+Remain inside the root directory of your local (cloned) `aztec-sdk-starter` repository and copy the provided example environment script, `.env.example`, in order to create a `.env` file.

 ```shell
 $ cp .env.example .env